kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

     }
     ```

-Then add interceptor for the entire HTTP client or specific methods.
+Then add the interceptor for the entire HTTP client or specific methods.

 ===! ":fontawesome-brands-java: `Java`"